You are here

 3. Calculate Typical Pollutant Concentrations (TPCs)

-For each SIC code, the Nutrient Model calculates an overall median Total Nitrogen concentration (mg/L) and a median Total Phosphorus concentration (mg/L) using DMR data.
-The TPC table is updated during each data refresh and provided in Typical Pollutant Concentrations.
+For each SIC code, the Nutrient Model calculates an overall median Total Nitrogen concentration (mg/L) and median Total Phosphorus concentration (mg/L) using the most recent complete calendar year of DMR data.

 The Nutrient Model flags SIC codes as "Likely to Discharge Nitrogen" if:

-- The median nitrogen concentration is 1.0 mg/L; and
+- The median Total Nitrogen concentration is 1.0 mg/L; and

 - More than 10% of the total number of unique facilities in the SIC group had Total Nitrogen measurement observations.